biojava/biojava.github.io/_wikis/Google_Summer_of_Code_2010.md

 <!-- -->

-Rationale : Multiple sequence alignment is a frequently performed performed task in order to identify new members of protein families and infer phylogenetic relationships between proteins.
-At the present there is no Java only implementation for an algorithm that can create such multiple alignments.
-As such a number of already existing and Java related BioInformatics tools and web site would benefit from such an implementation.
+Rationale : Multiple sequence alignment is a frequently performed task in sequence analysis with the goal to identify new members of protein families and infer phylogenetic relationships between proteins and genes.
+At the present there is no Java-only implementation for this algorithm.
+As such the number of already existing and Java related BioInformatics tools and web site would benefit from this implementation and sequence analysis could be more easily performed for the end-user.
 BioJava at the present already contains implementations for pairwise alignments and tools to create phylogenetic trees.
 This project will combine these tools in order to create a new implementation for this problem.

 <!-- -->